tjdwill/tomlp/journal.md

 Here is a living list of questions I have about the design:

 - Q: How am I going to track the table keys already found?
 Can I create a nested structure that's accessible via the TOML-specified *dot-delimited* keys?
+    - A: I am well past this point, but I created a type that represents TOML dotted keys and store those in a vector.
+Only keys used for table headers are stored.
 - Q: How am I going to parse tokens that require lookahead (i.e. array of tables' `[[` and `]]` delimiters)
     - A: I do this using the `Peekable` struct.
 - Q: How am I going to find comments at the end of values?